BrazenCloud/ActionBuilder/README.md

 This tool can utilize the passed parameters to build out different logic flows in the produced script.
 The different logic flows are:

 - Combine
-  - Combines all filled in string parameters or checked boolean parameters to pass to the specified command
+  - Combines all filled in string parameters or selected boolean parameters to pass to the specified command
-  - If none were passed, default command is run
+  - If none were passed, the default command is run
 - All
-  - Runs each selected parameter against the command
+  - Sequentially runs each selected parameter against the command
 - One
   - Runs the first selected parameter against the command and no other
 - None